prototypefund/Digital_Bargeld-docs/api-mint.rst

       methods: string[];

       // the EdDSA signature_ (binary-only) with purpose
-      // `TALER_SIGNATURE_MINT_PAYMENT_METHODS` signing over the hash over the
+      // `TALER_SIGNATURE_EXCHANGE_PAYMENT_METHODS` signing over the hash over the
       // 0-terminated strings representing the payment methods in the same order
       // as given in methods.
       sig: EddsaSignature;

-      // public EdDSA key of the mint that was used to generate the signature.
+      // public EdDSA key of the exchange that was used to generate the signature.
-      // Should match one of the mint's signing keys from /keys.
+      // Should match one of the exchange's signing keys from /keys.
 It is given
       // explicitly as the client might otherwise be confused by clock skew as to
       // which signing key was used.
       pub: EddsaPublicKey;